 At first, I worked on my fears.
 I tried to understand what they are and how they influence my actions and decisions.
-I pounded on this for some time until my fears' hold on me were no longer fierce and I could often thwart it.
-A therapist also taught me how to make friends of my fears and this helped tremendously.
-I can look at what went wrong and do something about it or just assure my inner self it is no longer unconquerable.
-I could do something about it so the fear slowly disappeared.
+I pounded on this for some time until my fears' hold on me were no longer fierce, and I could often thwart it.
+A therapist also taught me how to make friends with my fears, and this helped tremendously.
+I can look at what went wrong and do something about it or assure my inner self that it is no longer unconquerable.
+I could do something about it, so the fear slowly disappeared.

 Now, I live my life with fuller awareness, not out of fear.
 I choose.
-I no longer just react and because what I am doing is not a reaction, I don't quit.
+I no longer react, and I don't quit because what I am doing is not a reaction.
 I take deliberate steps, own the outcomes, test them out, and steer the next step based on what I have learned.

-In other words, I now have reasonable control of my actions.
-I decided and gave a chosen activity my full commitment.
-Not anymore, oh I'll do it when I'm free or I'll test it out or I'll see if I like it.
+In other words, I now have the reasonable control of my actions.
+I decided and gave a chosen activity my total commitment.
+Not anymore, oh I'll do it when I'm free, or I'll test it out, or I'll see if I like it.
 No. I decided and focused on the chosen task till completion.

-My productivity has gone up, my complaints are gone, my hating of life for giving up a career is all gone.
-This is what I like to do now and I give it my all.
+My productivity has gone up, and my complaints are gone.
+My hating of life for giving up a career is all gone.
+This new view is what I like to embrace now, and I give it my all.
 I have come to enjoy my day more.
-I no longer count my own input.
-I just do what I can do and do it and give it my all.
+I no longer count my input.
+I do what I can do and do it and give it my all.
 Remember Aesop's fox.
-He wanted a bunch of grapes with all his heart but he could not reach them.
-He jumped and jumped....and then so he could avoid failure he exclaimed..."ahhhh, they are probably sour!!!!"
-He won by failing...sort of.
+He wanted a bunch of grapes with all his heart, but he could not reach them.
+He jumped and jumped so that he could avoid failure.
+He exclaimed, "ahhhh, they are probably sour!!!!"
+He won by failing.